ncsa/Delta_doc/docs/source/user_guide/running_jobs.rst

 Batch scripts (sbatch) or Interactive (srun , salloc) , which is right for me?

-- sbatch .
+- :ref:`sbatch` .
 Use batch scripts for jobs that are debugged, ready to run, and don't require interaction.
   Sample Slurm batch job scripts are provided in the :ref:`examples` section.
   For mixed resource heterogeneous jobs see: https://slurm.schedmd.com/heterogeneous_jobs.html#submitting.
   Slurm also supports job arrays for easy management of a set of similar jobs, see:   https://slurm.schedmd.com/job_array.html.